fachat/cbm_ultipet/README.md

 - Tape#2 as TTL, but normally re-used for IEEE488 device handling
 - PET keyboard, with the option to use a C64 keyboard
 - PET userport, with the Video signal (optionally) replaced with 5V to accomodate user port extensions; incl. card edge connector
-- Joystick connectors for the userport
+- Joystick connectors for the userport, software-switchable between single- or dual mode (compatible with 'stupid pet tricks')
 - Reset and diag push buttons

 ### RS232

-A UART chip provides a serial interfaces.
-The interface can be used as TTL level, or as real RS232 with a DB9 connector, selectable via jumpers.
+A Dual UART chip provides two serial interfaces.
+One interface is a real RS232 with a DB9 connector.
+The other one is TTL level interface (shared with UEXT, see below).

 ### Fast IEC